-The Board has an Audit Committee and a Nominating and Corporate Governance Committee ("Nominating Committee"), and may form additional committees in the future.
+The Board has an Audit Committee, a Nominating and Corporate Governance Committee ("Nominating Committee") and a Co-Investment Committee, and may form additional committees in the future.
 A brief description of each committee is included in this Proxy Statement and the charters of the Audit and Nominating Committees can be accessed on the Company's website at www.blueowlproducts.com/our-reits-bdcs.